Sammii-HK/SEI-Project-3-On-Set-London/README.md

 # On Set London – SEI Project 3

-The aim was to build a full-stack application with a React front-end and noSQL database.
-The application had to include data schema and a RESTful api framework.
+A full-stack application with a React front-end and noSQL database using MongoDB.
+The application includes data schemas and a RESTful API framework.
+The app also utilises OpenCage to retrieve location co-ordinates.

 ## Details